acarter881/tinder_likes_data/README.md

 ![Imgur](https://imgur.com/YbWLuR3.jpg)

 ## Potential Future Updates
-1. Create a relational database that stores profile information and hashes of images.
+1. <s>Create a relational database that stores profile information and hashes of images.</s> <br>
+I'm currently using Excel as my database instead of a relational database (e.g., sqlite or PostgreSQL).
 2. Since some emojis are not read in the current `tinder_analysis.py` script, see if there's a way to properly decode them.